ai-systems-today/ai-systems.today.github.io/content/docs/consulting/index.md

 An e-commerce company needed to increase customer engagement and boost revenue by providing personalized product recommendations.

 **Solution:**
-The consultancy team at AI Systems Today analyzed customer purchase behavior and built a recommendation engine tailored to the company's product catalog.
+The consultancy team at AI SYSTEMS TODAY analyzed customer purchase behavior and built a recommendation engine tailored to the company's product catalog.

 **Implementation:**